life-itself/community/content/programs/2023/pioneering-next-food-culture.md

 facilitators:
   - valerie
 location: "The Life Itself Praxis Hub, Bergerac, France"
-cost: "From 1,200 € to 1,650 €, including 3 meals a day. **Early birds: 25% off for signing before the 25th of April**.
+cost: "From 1,200 € to 1,650 €, including 3 meals a day. **Early birds: 25% off for signing before the 9th of may **.
 Prices are for 3 weeks of retreat, training, and community living."
 apply-button: "https://docs.google.com/forms/d/e/1FAIpQLSdiykDKyZR6DgtPKeYuNePy9sWc-qkIc4BVfKBRjkFWKvFp-g/viewform"
 created: 2023-04-13
 ---